CelloCorgi/StackOverflow_ICSE_SEET_2022/README.md

-# Debugging with Stack Overflow: (ICSE SEET)[https://conf.researchr.org/track/icse-2022/icse-2022-seet#event-overview], 2022
+# Debugging with Stack Overflow: [ICSE SEET](https://conf.researchr.org/track/icse-2022/icse-2022-seet#event-overview), 2022

 This is the GitHub repository associated with the 2022 ICSE SEET paper, _Debugging with Stack Overflow: Web Search Behavior in Novice and Expert Programmers_